Tech-at-DU/Titanic-Dataset-Tutorial/P03-Correlation/content.md

     dataset['Sex'] = dataset['Sex'].map(genders)
 ```

 Now rerun your heatmap.
-We found another strong correlation!
-Between Sex and Survival.
+We see the same strong correlation between Sex and Survival!

 In the next chapter we'll use probability to find some concrete insights from this hint in the form of a correlation.